symphoniacloud/coffee-store-v2/README.md

 ## Continuous integration automation

-### Prerequisites
+### Github Actions Prerequisites

-The included Github Actions workflow at [.github/workflows/buildAndTest.yml](.github/workflows/buildAndTest.yml) will build the app and run all tests.
+The included Github Actions workflow at [.github/workflows/buildAndTest.yml](.github/workflows/buildAndTest.yml) will run all tests.
 Since these tests include the integration tests, the workflow will (indirectly) deploy an ephemeral version of the application to AWS, and therefore the Github Actions workflow needs permission to access your AWS account.